SWIM SCHEDULE CHANGE: Glen Helen & Yucaipa complexes transitioned back to weekends only through Labor Day weekend. See pool calendar.

-SPLASH PADS: Are open at Cucamonga-Guasti, Mojave Narrows & Prado Regional Parks.
+SPLASH PADS: Are open at Cucamonga-Guasti, Mojave Narrows & Prado.

-YUCAIPA ENTRANCE NOTICE: Be advised that lining up or stopping on Oak Glen Rd. to enter Yucaipa is not permitted prior to 7:30 a.m.
-‘No Stopping’ signs are posted along Oak Glen Rd. for safety and traffic impact
+YUCAIPA: Be advised that lining up or stopping on Oak Glen Rd. to enter Yucaipa is not permitted prior to 7:30 a.m.
+‘No Stopping’ signs are posted along Oak Glen Rd. for safety and traffic impact.

 Regional Parks is excited to announce the completion of the new equestrian facilities at Mojave Narrows Regional Park with a ribbon-cutting ceremony on Thursday, April 30, at 11 a.m.
 Free park admission will be offered for visitors from 10 a.m. to 6:30 p.m. to join the celebration and tour the new barn, corrals and arena area.
 Light refreshments will be available on a first-come, first-served basis.